sisinflab/Multimodal-Feature-Extractor/README.md

     VNPR.tsv
     ...
 ```
-where, each tsv file refers to the recommendation lists produced by the best performing configuration for each visual recommender.
+where each tsv file refers to the recommendation lists produced by the best performing configuration for each visual recommender.

 ### Outputs
 The script will generate the following outputs, namely: